sumitverma77/cloud-ready-springboot/README.md

 1. **Push to GitHub**: Developer pushes code changes to the main branch.
 2. **GitHub Actions Trigger**: The workflow detects changes in src/, Dockerfile, or pom.xml.
 3. **Build and Push**:
-    - Checks out the code.
+    - Checks out the code
-    - Caches Maven dependencies and Docker layers to reduce build time.
     - Builds the Docker image using the Dockerfile.
     - Pushes the image to Docker Hub.
 4. **Deploy to EC2**: